Leon Bailey: Aston Villa

 On 4 August 2021, Bailey signed for Premier League club Aston Villa.
 On 14 August 2021, he made his Premier League debut as a substitute in a 3–2 loss to Watford.
 On 18 September, he scored his first goal for Villa in a 3–0 home victory over Everton, in which he also took a corner that led to a Lucas Digne own goal.
 Bailey's first season with Aston Villa was punctuated with injuries – suffering a hamstring injury in August that ruled him out for a month, a quad injury in the game above against Everton that ruled him out for another month, another thigh injury in December that ruled him out until February, which was followed by an ankle injury in April which prematurely ended his season – ultimately limiting Bailey to only 7 starts.

 On 6 November 2022, Bailey scored the first goal under Unai Emery in a 3–1 home victory over Manchester United and was later named player of that month.
 On 6 December 2023, he scored the only goal in a 1–0 victory over Manchester City, which was his club's first win against the latter since 2013.

 Bailey scored against Hibernian in both home (3–0) & away legs (0–5) to help qualify Villa for the UEFA Conference League group stage as well as against Ajax (4–0) in the Round of 16 eventually bowing out to Olympiakos (6–2 on aggregate) in the semi-finals.
 In that season, Bailey scored 10 goals in the Premier League to help Villa finish fourth & qualify for the UEFA Champions League.
 In the 24/25 season, Bailey scored his first goal of the season against Leicester at home on the 20th match day.

 Bailey became the second Jamaican player to score in the UEFA Champions League, following Wes Morgan, after scoring for Aston Villa against Club Brugge in a 1–3 win on 4 March 2025.
 He also became the first Jamaican player to assist a goal in the UEFA Champions League, after assisting Marco Asensio during the second leg of the round of 16 tie against Club Brugge on 12 March 2025.

 Loan to Roma

-On 20 August 2025, Bailey joined Italian Serie A club Roma on loan for the 2025–26 season, with the option to make the move permanent once the season concludes.
+On 20 August 2025, Bailey joined Serie A club Roma on loan for the 2025–26 season, with the option to make the move permanent once the season concludes.
+On 20 January 2026, amidst an injury crisis at Aston Villa and with Bailey having only had limited game time at Roma, he was recalled back to the English club.

+Bailey made his return for Aston Villa as a second-half substitute in a 2–0 away victory over Newcastle United on 25 January.

+Olympiacos

+On 2 September 2026, Bailey signed for Super League Greece club Olympiacos.